taylorwwebb/emergent_analogies_LLM/README.md

 # Emergent Analogical Reasoning in Large Language Models

-Code for the paper 'Emergent Analogical Reasoning in Large Language Models'.
+Code for the paper [Emergent Analogical Reasoning in Large Language Models](https://arxiv.org/abs/2212.09196).

 Code for each set of experiments, along with detailed instructions, are contained within separate directories.